jjisnow/TabbedBoxMaker/README.md

  The tool works by generating a drawing of the pieces of the box with the tab and hole size corrected to account for the kerf (width of cut), these pieces are composed of sides, each side being a discreet object, to move a piece in the drawing the edges need to be grouped together.

 ## Release Notes
  So far no serious bugs( i.e causing runtime errors ) have been found.
-The program works with python versions 2.6.5, 2.6.7 and 2.7.2, other version have not yet been tried except python 2.5.1 which fails with a syntax error.
+The program works with python versions 2.7+ and 3.2+

-This version has been tried on windows XP, windows 7, Ubuntu and Mac OS X with no serious problems ( the live preview works most of the time but can be flaky).
+This version has been tried on windows XP, windows 7, Ubuntu and Mac OS X with no serious problems (the live preview works most of the time but can be flaky).

- Only crude input checking has been implemented in the program but as the only output is a drawing the worst that can happen is a messed up picture ( control-Z cures that problem ).
+ Only crude input checking has been implemented in the program but as the only output is a drawing the worst that can happen is a messed up picture (control-Z cures that problem).

 ## Donate
  Any donations will be gratefully received and help me spend more time on laser cutter tools like this: